-Other than the action described below, there are no legal proceedings to which the Company is a party or, to the best of the Company's knowledge, to which any of the Company's property is or was during the last financial year subject, and there are no such proceedings known by the Company to be contemplated.
+Other than the action described below, there are no legal proceedings to which the Company is a party or, to the best of the Company's knowledge, to which any of the Company's property is or was during the last financial year, and there are no such proceedings known by the Company to be contemplated.

 On September 5, 2011, the Company received notice of a civil lawsuit filed by the MEM in the First Instance Civil Court of Lima on July 5, 2011 against the Company claiming that the titles to its Santa Ana mineral concessions were not acquired in accordance with Peruvian law (the "MEM Civil Suit").
-In October 2012, the judge ruled that the MEM Civil Suit was inadmissible because it improperly comingled administrative and legal arguments, and in January 2013 the MEM Civil Suit was formally dismissed.
+In October 2012, the judge ruled that the MEM Civil Suit was inadmissible and in January 2013 the MEM Civil Suit was formally dismissed.
 However, the MEM appealed the dismissal decision to the Peruvian Superior Court.
 The Peruvian Superior Court issued a decision confirming dismissal of the MEM's pleadings as to the validity of Santa Ana's titles but permitting certain other claims in the MEM Civil Suit (not affecting the validity of Santa Ana's titles) to proceed.
-The first instance ruling on the merits in the MEM Civil Suit is pending.
-As described above, under "General Development of the Business - Three Year History and Significant Acquisitions - Santa Ana Project", the Company relinquished title to the Santa Ana claims upon receipt of payment of the Arbitration Award in 2018.
+Although the Peru Civil Court has signalled its intention to dismiss the MEM Civil suit, the Company having rescinded title to the Santa Ana concessions in 2019 following its receipt of the Award payment (see "General Development of the Business - Three Year History and Significant Acquisitions - Santa Ana Project", above), it is still in the process of assembling the paperwork required to document this dismissal and consequently the court has not yet officially cancelled the MEM Civil Suit.